Missouri Meat and Poultry Inspection Program

 - The custom-prepared products must be kept separate and apart from inspected products.

 - Immediately after preparation and until delivered to the customer, the carcasses or other prepared custom articles must be clearly marked "NOT FOR SALE."

-- Official establishments engaging in custom operation must maintain records pertaining to the custom operation.
+- Establishments engaging in custom operation must maintain records pertaining to the custom operation.
 The records shall include:

 - Name and address of the customer.

 - Species and weight of animals slaughtered.

 According to 9 CFR 303.1, a Retail Store:

 - Can handle for sale or use meat products in the preparation of product for sale only if such meat products were previously federally inspected and passed.